max-tonny8/abigen_hardhat/README.md

 # Hardhat Abigen Plugin

 This repository contains a plugin for Hardhat, a popular Ethereum development environment.
-The `Hardhat Abigen` plugin generates ABI (Application Binary Interface) files from smart contracts, making it easier to interact with contracts on the Ethereum blockchain.
+The Hardhat Abigen Plugin generates ABI (Application Binary Interface) files from smart contracts, making it easier to interact with contracts on the Ethereum blockchain.

 ## Installation